 From 12 December 2018:

 - Union representatives will be able to enter a workplace without consent if the employees are covered by a collective agreement (or bargaining for one).
 Representatives must still be respectful of the business’ operation needs and follow health and safety rules.
-If your workplace does have a collective agreement, Union representatives still need to seek consent before entering the workplace.
+If your workplace does not have a collective agreement, Union representatives still need to seek consent before entering the workplace.

 - Employers will not be able to make pay deductions for partial strikes.